PierrickPro/dbtlearn/README.md

 ## 1. View

-- **Description:** Materialized as a database view.
+- Materialized as a database view.
 Views are virtual tables that provide a dynamic representation of your data without physically storing it.
 Suitable for lightweight representations and often used for exploratory queries.

 ## 2. Table